Want More Dream Clients? Re-Ignite Your Marketing Mindset

 Start with these:

-Let’s talk about “marketing mindset affirmations“; they’re short, powerful phrases to repeat to yourself when you need a reminder of marketing goals or why you’re doing this work.
+If you use them, “marketing mindset affirmations” could be helpful; they’re short, powerful phrases to repeat to yourself when you need a reminder of marketing goals or why you’re doing this work.

-- I am marketing to attract more dream clients, so that I can serve and impact them in a big way.
+- I market to attract more dream clients, so I can help and impact them in a big way.

-- My marketing is helpful, educational, and serves my ideal clients.
+- My marketing is helpful, educational, and facilitates small steps for my ideal clients.

-- Marketing is an ongoing process that helps me build relationships with future clients.
+- Marketing is a bridge that helps me connect and build relationships with future paying clients.

 Not only will documenting their complete story help clarify who your ideal clients are, but you can also review it when you need a reminder of why marketing is important.

-To attract dream clients, ask these 10 questions to write their backstory:
+To better attract more dream clients, write their backstory:

 - At heart, who are your ideal clients?

-- How will working with you help them achieve their goals?
+- How does your work help them achieve their goals?

-- What drives them up the wall?
-It could be a small or big problem they can’t seem to fix, or it could be something in their industry, their family, or the outside world.
+- What’s a persistent problem they can’t seem to fix, something in their industry, their family, or the outside world.
+What’s standing in their way?

-When answering these questions about dream clients, you’re tapping into their lives, the heart of their pain points, and what they want to achieve.
+When you answer these questions about dream clients, you tap into their lives, the heart of their pain points, and what they most want to achieve.

 And finally, don’t forget your “why.”